zamfi/cca-computational-practices-2-spring-2020/project2.md

 Sign up for a [Google Cloud Platform account](https://console.cloud.google.com/).
 You'll need to enter a credit card to prove you're human, but you won't be charged if you follow these directions correctly!

 Create a new project, then navigate to `Compute Engine` > `VM Instances` and create a new VM.
 You'll want to use these settings to make sure it's free!
 Pick your own name, though, obviously.
 (You may need to create a "project" for this.)
+Note: Under the `Boot disk` choice, make sure you change to Linux 10, not Linux 9.

 ![creating an instance](img/creating-an-instance.png)

 Once you've created your instance, you'll need to open a specific `port` to allow our development server to be publicly accessible on the internet.
-To do that, navigate to `VPC Network` > `Firewall Rules` and click on `Create Firewall Rule`.
+To do that, navigate to `VPC Network` > `Firewall Rules` and click on `Create Firewall Rule`. (**Note:** this section is a bit hard to find.
+Click on `Google Cloud Platform` icon in the upper left, and scroll down until you see `VPC Network`.)
 Use these settings:

 ![new firewall rule](img/create-firewall-rule.png)